mythril-forge/vanilla-spells/spells/level-5/contagion.md

 ### Mindfire
 The creature's mind becomes feverish.
-The creature has disadvantage on Intelligence checks and Intelligence Saving Throws, and the creature behaves as if under the effects of the [*confusion*](./confusion) spell during combat.
+The creature has disadvantage on Intelligence Checks and Intelligence Saving Throws, and the creature behaves as if under the effects of the [*confusion*](./confusion) spell during combat.

 ### Seizure
 The creature is overcome with shaking.
-The creature has disadvantage on Dexterity checks, Dexterity Saving Throws, and attack rolls that use Dexterity.
+The creature has disadvantage on Dexterity Checks, Dexterity Saving Throws, and attack rolls that use Dexterity.

 ### Slimy Doom
 The creature begins to bleed uncontrollably.
-The creature has disadvantage on Constitution checks and Constitution Saving Throws.
+The creature has disadvantage on Constitution Checks and Constitution Saving Throws.
 In addition, whenever the creature takes damage, it is **stunned** until the end of its next turn.

 ---